-Having got a noseful of their “delights”, he recommends that the women hideout in a town called Mortvillewhere only criminals can live under the benevolent dictatorship of Queen Carlotta (Edith Massey) and her sex slaves.
+Having got a noseful of their “delights”, he recommends that the women hide out in a remote shanty town called Mortville where only criminals can live under the benevolent fascist dictatorship of the very pink and vulgar Queen Carlotta (Edith Massey) and her sex slaves.

 The villagers are commanded to walk and dress backwards, while sex changes, rabies and auto-castration all work their magic into the plot.